 Do you find yourself coming home after a busy workday with stacks of lab reports, medical records, and patient notes on a weekly or daily basis?
 If it’s inevitable that you’ll need to bring home admin tasks, try to limit these days to once or twice a week.
 This will free up your other evenings and allow you to focus on you.

 Try setting hours where you can be contacted about work and hours that are off limits (barring emergencies).
-If coworkers do need to contact you, where?
+If coworkers do need to contact you, how should they do so?
 Phone, email, and text all have different levels of urgency and require varying levels of time dedication.
 Setting boundaries and giving expectations of response time will relieve the pressure to respond and allow you to really check out.
 Implementing times when you don’t need to think about work will free up your mind to focus on you and your needs!

 Take small breaks when you can